www.azhagi.com - your one'stop software for ALL your Tamil computing needs.

 Document, Print, Publish, Email, Chat, Blog and Build Websites in Tamil - with utmost EASE...

 Note: To type in Unicode in Azhagi's in-built Unicode editor, you may not be required to enable Unicode FULLY.
 Azhagi's in-built Unicode editor may work in most Win98 systems too.
 Once you have generated Unicode Tamil text using Azhagi's in-built Unicode editor, you can copy/paste the Tamil text to any external application/window like Wordpad, Outlook Express, Blogs, Google/Yahoo Email Message windows etc. If the pasted text does not appear correctly in certain applications like MS-Word, Notepad etc., then Unicode might have to be enabled fully.
 To get to know more details on enabling Unicode, please visit azhagi.com/uniset.html.
-Please note that in Windows Vista operating system, Unicode gets automatically enabled FULLY, along with the OS installation.
+Please note that in Windows Vista (and above), Unicode gets automatically enabled FULLY, along with the OS installation.

 How to start the Unicode Editor?